dhite-cloud/dyls_projs/README.md

 # dyls_projs
 check it, work in prog
-This repository some stuff I've worked on in cyber.
+some stuff I've worked on in cyber.
 Doing my best to add to it

 ## Sections